-Flexible Spending Accounts, known as FSAs, are an important part of consumer directed healthcare.
+Flexible Spending Accounts (FSAs) are an important part of consumer directed healthcare.
 The tax-advantaged accounts allow participants to pay for out-of-pocket medical expenses that may not be covered by their health insurance plans.

 Many companies offer FSAs as part of their employer-sponsored benefits packages.
-It’s estimated that 43 percent of all civilian (non-government) workers have access to an FSA.
+It’s estimated that 41 percent of all private industry workers and 69 percent of state and federal workers have access to an FSA.

 FSA Eligible Expenses